Prefer to listen instead of read?

 Google Certifications do expire.

-The GAIQ exam, as well as the Google Ads search certification, need to be re-taken every 12 months.
+The GAIQ exam, as well as the Google Ads certification, need to be re-taken every 12 months.